PrimeAlgorithm/Daves-Friends/README.md

 We recommend [creating a new branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches#creating-a-branch) anytime you tinker so you don't have to worry about making mistakes on your main branch.
 Once your new branch is in a good state, you can [merge your changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges) to your main branch using a pull request. :rocket:

+Maybe you'd like to customize what happens when someone uses the /meme command?

 ## How to deploy your bot

 <img src="https://octodex.github.com/images/jetpacktocat.png" alt="image of jetpacktocat" width="200"/>